WGA and the studios reach deal to end $5 billion writers’ strike

-The Writers Guild (WGA) and the Alliance of Motion Picture and Television Producers (AMPTP) have arrived at a tentative agreement, signaling the potential end of a nearly five-month-long strike.
+The Writers Guild of America (WGA) and the Alliance of Motion Picture and Television Producers (AMPTP) have arrived at a tentative agreement, signaling the potential end of a nearly five-month-long strike.

-The tentative framework of the accord was solidified on Sunday, dissolving the standoff concerning artificial intelligence and writing room staffing levels.
+The framework of the accord was solidified on Sunday, dissolving the standoff concerning artificial intelligence and writers' room staffing levels.

-“The WGA and AMPTPT have reached a tentative agreement,” declared both entities in a collective statement.
-“We have reached a tentative agreement on a new 2023 MBA, which is to say an agreement in principle on all deal points, subject to drafting final contract language,” the WGA articulated to its membership.
+“The WGA and AMPTPT have reached a tentative agreement,” declared both entities in a collective statement, while the WBA told its members: “We have reached a tentative agreement on a new 2023 MBA, which is to say an agreement in principle on all deal points, subject to drafting final contract language."

-This announcement emerged at the commencement of the Yom Kippur holiday, after five extensive days of negotiations.
+This long-awaited announcement came at the beginning of the Yom Kippur holiday following five extensive days of negotiations.
 Specifics of the agreement remain confidential but are slated for release by the guild before the membership ratification votes.

 The ensuing phases of this process involve the WGA negotiating committee, led by Ellen Stutzman, determining “whether to recommend the agreement and send it on to the WGAW Board and WGAE Council for approval,” in votes likely to be cast on Tuesday.